rachelngordon/rachelngordon.github.io/_pages/1_about.md

 Although a year ago I was set on going into industry after completing my degree, I have gained clarity on my goals and next steps through conversations with mentors and experts in my desired field.

-In the coming months, I'll be moving out of Rogers Park and preparing to pursue my PhD in Computer Science at the [University of Chicago](https://www.uchicago.edu/en).
+In the coming months, I'll be moving out of Rogers Park and preparing to pursue my PhD in Computer Science at [University of Chicago](https://www.uchicago.edu/en).

 #### Hobbies